justinyuchi/Quantitative-Strategy/README.md

 #### Performance of Each Portfolio ($1 Invested)
 ![Performance of Each Portfolio ($1 Invested)](/momentum_illustration_graphs/decile_performance.png)
-*This graph demonstrates whether the decile portfolios diverge over different time periods.
+*This graph demonstrates whether the decile portfolios diverge over different periods.
 A robust strategy should exhibit significant divergence in the performance of each decile portfolio, indicating that the signal or feature used has consistent predictive power.
 Note that we are long on the top decile and short on the bottom decile.
 The momentum signal and strategy rebalancing are updated monthly.*

 #### Transition Matrix of Rankings
 ![Transition Matrix of Rankings (1 Month)](/momentum_illustration_graphs/transition_matrix.png)